vinaybajjuri58/hire-ai/src/API_DOCUMENTATION.md

 #### `GET /api/profile/search?query={searchQuery}&limit={limit}`

-Searches for candidates using basic text search.
+Searches for candidates using semantic search powered by Qdrant.
 Only available to recruiters.

 **Query Parameters:**